dalaian/Python-TAF-Selenium/part_two/UI/readme.md

 ### Instructions to run the framework

 You need the following in your computer to run the framework
-* Selenium: web-driver server
+* Selenium grid
 * Python

+If you already have a selenium grid, you only need to go to **UI/config/config.ini** and make sure the seleniumAddress is the correct

 ### How to install python
 See instruction in the readme file of the part_one folder, section "How to install python"

-### How to install Selenium web-driver server
+### How to install Selenium grid
-There are several ways to install it, you can use brew if you are on Mac but I'd recommend to install NodeJS because it will run on Windows or Mac
+For this framework, we are going to install webdriver-manager as the selenium grid There are several ways to install it, you can use brew if you are on Mac but I'd recommend to install NodeJS because it will run on Windows or Mac